wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Newtonian Physics/Newton's Second Law.md

 Force, $\vec{F}$ and acceleration, $\vec{a}$ are vector quantities, having both a magnitude and a direction.
 	Mass, $m$, on the other hand, is a scalar quantity having only a magnitude.
 		Based on the above equation, you can infer that the magnitude of the net force acting on the body will be equal to the mass of the body times the magnitude of the acceleration, and that the direction of the net force on the body will be equal to the direction of the acceleration of the body.

+## Acceleration
+Acceleration is the rate of change of an object's speed in a straight line.
+## Angular Acceleration
+Angular acceleration is the rate of change of an object's rotational speed in a clockwise or counterclockwise direction.
 ## Rotational Motion:
 Newton's second law also applies to moments and rotational velocities.
 	The revised version of the second law equation states that the **net moment**, $\vec{M}$, acting on the object will be equal to the **mass moment of inertia of the body about the axis of rotation, (𝐼)** times the **angular acceleration of the body, $\vec{a}$**.